This article was updated on July 21, 2019.

 There’s nothing better than booking an international trip to a foreign land; particularly a country you’ve never been to before.

-When it comes to vacationing in the USA, many foreigners have no idea what the ins and outs are regarding how things work here.
+But, when it comes to vacationing in the USA, many foreigners have no idea what the ins and outs are regarding how things work here.
 It is a big country to navigate.
 There is a lot travellers need to know about this country before they arrive – particularly about the one thing Americans are known for: TIPPING.

 The good thing is, travelers don’t want to be misinformed, they don’t want to be seen as unrewarding to good service or be classed as a cheapskate.
 On the flip side, they don’t want to tip more than they should, because sticking to a budget is important to any itinerary.
 (Besides, tipping too much is quite silly – unless it’s something you actually want to do!)